 What is FERPA and the Release of Information Form?

-The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that limits the amount of information we can be release about students without their specific written permission.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that limits the amount of information we can release about students without their specific written permission.

 If a parent or guardian would like to access information on their concurrent enrollment student including financial records, academic records, or admission records, the student must give their written consent.
 Students can give consent when they initially create their DualEnroll account to register for a Boise State concurrent enrollment course.
-If a student does not provide FERPA consent at this time, or if they would like to remove, change or add an individual to the release, they can complete the Boise State Registrar’s Release of Information form form found on the Boise State Registrar’s website.
+If a student does not provide FERPA consent at this time, or if they would like to remove, change or add an individual to the release, they can complete the Boise State Registrar’s Release of Information Form found on the Boise State Registrar’s website.